ShaikhBorhanUddin/Inventory_Management/solutions.md

 # Q1: What are the top 5 products with the highest total revenue, considering OrderItemQuantity and PerUnitPrice?
 ## Solution

+The analytic question is crucial in the context of Business Intelligence (BI) because it enables data-driven decision-making related to product performance and profitability.
+By identifying which products contribute the most to overall revenue, businesses can prioritize inventory, optimize supply chain management, and tailor marketing strategies to promote high-performing items.
+This insight helps executives and managers allocate resources efficiently, forecast demand more accurately, and drive revenue growth by focusing on the most profitable product lines.
+In BI, such targeted analysis transforms raw transactional data into actionable business insights.

 ```SQL
 SELECT
     p.ProductID,